dina-econ-data/hospital-readmission-analysis/README.md

 - **Cluster 4** includes high-complexity patients with long hospital stays, high medication intake, frequent procedures, and multiple diagnoses, indicating a higher risk of hospital readmission.

 These clusters highlight meaningful heterogeneity in patient profiles and support the identification of high-risk groups for targeted healthcare interventions.

+## Clustering Results

+Clustering was performed using k-means (k = 4) on the first five PCA components.
+The clusters show a clear structure in the PCA space and represent distinct patient profiles, notably in terms of hospital stay duration, medical procedures, and treatment intensity.